Instructional Strategy

 Multilingual Learning Support

 Beginning Proficiency: Support students’ initial vocabulary connections by allowing them to write both English and home language translations on their hexagons.
 Use visual cues alongside words when possible.
 Create language-supported triads where at least one student shares the same home language, enabling initial discussions in the familiar language before transitioning to English.
 Provide simple sentence frames in both languages to help students explain connections (e.g., “These words connect because…” / “This word is different because…”).
-Allow students first to explain connections in their home language, and then practice expressing the same ideas in basic English with support.
+Allow students first to explain connections in their home languages and then to practice expressing the same ideas in basic English with support.

 Intermediate Proficiency: Enhance vocabulary relationship discussions by providing students with bilingual word banks with connecting phrases and academic vocabulary.
 Guide students to create definition cards in both languages that can be referenced during discussions.
-Encourage students to explain connections using more complex sentence structures in English while allowing clarification in their home language when needed.
+Encourage students to explain connections using more complex sentence structures in English while allowing clarification in their home languages when needed.
 Support students in creating concept maps that show relationships between words across languages, helping them build stronger vocabulary networks.
 Provide structured discussion prompts that encourage students to explain their thinking in increasingly sophisticated ways.

 Advanced Proficiency: Deepen vocabulary analysis by challenging students to identify and explain nuanced relationships between terms using academic English.
 For example, start with explicit word connections in both languages (e.g., recognizing that furioso in Spanish connects to both angry and fierce in English, enriching understanding of intensity levels).
 For younger students, help them articulate clear connections using precise vocabulary (e.g., moving from “they go together” to “these words are synonyms” or “this word is a characteristic of that word”).
 For older students, guide them in finding multilayered connections; for example, showing how photosynthesis connects to energy, sunlight, and growth while explaining each relationship using academic language (e.g., “Photosynthesis requires sunlight as a key input to generate energy, which enables plant growth.”).
 When students place hexagons, have them explain their thinking using sophisticated cause-and-effect language (e.g., “I’m placing precipitation adjacent to both condensation and water cycle because precipitation is the result of condensation and a key stage in the water cycle.”).
 Encourage students to share unique connections they see based on their cultural and linguistic knowledge (e.g., a student might notice that the word home connects differently to family based on cultural perspectives, leading to rich discussion about word associations).